cclgroupltd/ccl_chromium_reader/README.md

 # ccl_chrome_indexeddb
-This (in retrospect, badly named) repository contains (sometimes partial) re-implementations of the technologies used by Chrome/Chromium/Chrome-esque applications to store data in a range of data-stores in Python.
+This repository contains a package of (sometimes partial) re-implementations of the technologies used by Chrome/Chromium/Chrome-esque applications to store data in a range of data-stores in Python.
 These libraries provide programmatic access to these data-stores with a digital forensics slant